Timiport/OSCARGMS-Calendar-Home/index.md

 ## Download
-This software can not downloaded at my github repository
+This software can be downloaded at my github repository
 * [https://github.com/Timiport/OSCAR-to-Google-and-MSCalendar](https://github.com/Timiport/OSCAR-to-Google-and-MSCalendar)

 ## Get Started
+0. Make sure you have `scrapy` installed in your machine

 1. Launch the program by clicking `Calendar-Converter.exe`

 2. Click one of the options in the login window to login to either Google or Microsoft calendar.